Flag of Aruba and nl-AW

 Locale Code: nl-AW

-The locale code represents Dutch language in Aruba.
+The locale code represents Dutch language in Aruba country.

 See all locale codes